ns1/ns1-python/README.rst

 Contributions
 =============

-We welcome contributions!
-Please fork on GitHub and submit a Pull Request.

-Please refer to the [NS1 Contribution Guidelines](https://github.com/ns1/community) before opening a pull request or issue.
+Pull Requests and issues are welcome.
+See the [NS1 Contribution Guidelines](https://github.com/ns1/community) for more information.

 Our CI process will lint and check for formatting issues with `flake8` and `black`.